Home » Soup » Sausage Potato Kale Soup [No Cream!]

 • Taste as you go: Adjust the seasoning after simmering to ensure the perfect balance of salt and pepper.

-• Watch the kale: Add it towards the end of cooking to preserve its bright color and tender texture.
+• Watch the kale: Add it towards the end of cooking so that it keeps a lot of its texture.

 A spoon holding kale, ground meat, and a potato cube above a bowl of soup.